coinosis/coinosis/README.md

 addresses = ['0x3eBe044eAE12599b396CF779eE8124c5900B13a2', '0xB6E0fDeFB8D65D50cc5eEd77F79e46E10d749DE4', '0xEB13677C9B17746b7C1ac717A3113087e075E191']
 claps = [8, 10, 4]
 result = await instance.assess(registrationPriceUSDWei, ETHPriceUSDWei, names, addresses, claps, {gasPrice})

 ```

+## Deploy the contract to Ropsten or to Mainnet

+1. create a new Ethereum account
+2. fund that account on the desired network
+3. store its 12-word mnemonic in `.secret`
+4. run `truffle migrate --reset --network ropsten`

 ## Flatten the contract in order to verify it on Etherscan